 Hi.
-I’m Emily Farris, a food and lifestyle writer, recipe developer, prop stylist, and potty mouth.
+I’m Emily Farris, a food and lifestyle writer, recipe developer, prop stylist, social media manager, and potty mouth.
 I live in Kansas City, MO with my husband, our toddler son, and our two rowdy rescue mutts.

 In the fifth grade, I won the D.A.R.E. essay contest.